Agungvpzz/Basket-Analysis/README.md

   - If Conviction < 1, it indicates a negative association between A and B.

 - **Zhang’s metric**
-  - Measure that looks not only at positive associations, but also negative.
-It can says, for instances, if buying A makes someone NOT buy B.
+  - Measure that looks not only at positive associations but also negative.
+It can be said, for instance, that buying A makes someone NOT buy B.
   - Value: < 0 if there’s a negative association (dissociation), > 0 if there’s a positive association where -1 and 1 are the extreme values.